vacp2p/rfc/content/docs/rfcs/71/README.md

 # Abstract
 This document specifies an Ethereum-based private messaging service.
 This proposal is built upon this [model](https://rfc.vac.dev/spec/20/) and amends the limitations of the latter concerning forward privacy and authentication.
+The document is still work in progress.
+Next steps will include a description of how to implement the different functions and algorithms in terms of the Noise framework.

 # Background